E-series of character varieties of non-orientable surfaces: Introduction

 In this paper we consider the following two cases :

 (A) $\varepsilon=1$ and $S=\emptyset$.

 (B) $\varepsilon=\sigma$, the $k$-tuple $\calC=(C_1,\dots, C_k)$ is \emph{generic} and the $C_i$ are semisimple.

 We prove that the corresponding stacks $\calM_\calC^\varepsilon$ are \emph{rational count}.
 In other words, the number of points over generic finite fields is given by a fixed rational function in the size of the field (see Definition~\ref{ratnl-count-defn} for the formal definition).
 As in the case of polynomial count (see~\cite[Appendix]{HRV}) the corresponding counting rational function has a geometric meaning.
 Indeed, by Theorem~\ref{ratnl-count} it coincides with the $E$-series $E(\calM_\calC^\varepsilon;x)$, which is the specialization $t\mapsto -1$ of the mixed Poincar\'e series $H_c(\calM_\calC^\varepsilon;x,t)$.
 This latter series encodes the dimension of the successive subquotients of the weight filtration on the compactly supported cohomology of $\calM_\calC^\varepsilon$ (see~\S \ref{MPS}).
-For the case $\varepsilon=\sigma$, we extend our calculation of $E(\calM_\calC^\varepsilon;x)$ to a conjectural formula~\eqref{conj} for the full mixed Poincar\'e series.

 As we will see the genericity assumption on $\calC$ will simplify the calculation when $\varepsilon=\sigma$.
-It is also crucial for the deformation of the counting formulas that yields our main Conjecture~\ref{Conj}.
 It is not clear how to impose genericity in the case $\varepsilon=1$.
 For example, if $r=1=k$ then the equation

 defining $\calM_\calC^\varepsilon$ for a given $\xi$ is just equivalent to the case $\xi=1$ by replacing $A$ by $\sqrt{\xi}A$.